You want to achieve a health and fitness goal

-A “training sabbatical”, five and a half months away from my comfort zone “unpaid”, one thing is for sure, “it better be worth it” (or my wife will make sure I didn’t forget it…love you baby!).
+A “training sabbatical”, five and a half months away from my comfort zone “unpaid”, one thing is for sure, “it better be worth it”.
 So I need to make this experience worthwhile, hmm, what to do?
 OH CRAP!
-I need to make a “plan”, I say it that way as a plan is pretty odd for a person that kind of runs his life based on how he feels at any given moment, well, my wife Anna (the organising master!) is going to love this [intentionally write “insert squiggly face here”].
+I need to make a “plan”, I say it that way as a plan is pretty odd for a person that kind of runs his life based on how he feels at any given moment.

 I’m a smart guy